Morphological computation and decentralized learning in a swarm of sterically interacting robots: Introduction

 \section{Introduction}

 A robotic swarm is a synergetic ensemble capable of a greater task than its constituents~\cite{beni1993swarm}.
 In a swarm, self-organization is an emergent property, making the swarm resilient to the malfunction of an individual.
 Swarm engineering poses an interdisciplinary challenge, combining electrical and mechanical engineering, computer science, and non-equilibrium statistical physics ~\cite{Brambilla2013,Hamann2018}.
 Discovering robust design rules for a swarm offers an opportunity to simplify the specifications of the individual robotic units, reducing manufacturing complexity and making production at-scale accessible ~\cite{Brooks1989,dorigo2020reflections,floreano2021individual,dorigo2021swarmPastPresentFuture}.
 Recent development in robotic swarms demonstrated potential applications in collective construction~\cite{Werfel2014}, coordinated motion for flying UAVs~\cite{Hauert2008,viragh2014flocking,vasarhelyi2018optimized,mcguire2019minimal}, patrol in open water~\cite{gomes2016cooperative} or underwater exploration~\cite{zahadat2016division,berlinger2021implicit}.
 These applications are characterized by swarms where robots explicitly avoid physical contact~\cite{schranz2020swarmapplis}.
-Another approach for swarm design is to keep a cohesive swarm, where robots are constantly touching, keeping a physical interaction that allows a continuous transmission of information.
-This approach showed success in self-assembly and morphogenesis~\cite{Rubinstein2014,Slavkov2018,Wang2021} as well as coordination of a multicellular robotic body~\cite{li2019particle,oliveri2021continuous, Deblais2018, Boudet2021}.
-To-date artificial swarms are designed to operate exclusively in a dilute, collision-avoided setting, or in a cohesive dense population.
-Resorting to in-silico experiments to guide swarm design in a collision dominated swarm proves limited by the ability to effectively account for the full mechanical interaction. \green{There is a need} for physical designs rules and robust algorithms where robots maintain a high degree of autonomy in solitude, but also retain functionality in a crowded environment.
+Another approach for swarm design is to keep a cohesive swarm, where robots are constantly touching, keeping a physical interaction that allows continuous transmission of information~\cite{Saldana2017,Li2019, Savoie2019, Du2020, Li2021, Ozkan-Aydin2021}.
+This approach showed success in self-assembly and morphogenesis~\cite{Rubinstein2014,Slavkov2018,Wang2021} as well as coordination of a multi-cellular robotic body~\cite{li2019particle,oliveri2021continuous, Deblais2018, Boudet2021}.
+To date, artificial swarms are designed to operate exclusively in a dilute, collision-avoided setting, or a cohesive dense population.
+Resorting to in silico experiments to guide swarm design in a collision-dominated swarm proves limited by the ability to effectively account for the full mechanical interaction.
+There is a need for physical design rules and robust algorithms where robots maintain a high degree of autonomy in solitude, but also retain functionality in a crowded environment.